 - Establish an IG Board.
 If your company does not already have a board to handle information governance decisions, it’s a good idea to create one.
 The industry standards recommend your IG Board be comprised of executives, who establish the company’s overall IG policy, and subject matter experts, who have the resources and knowledge for managing daily operations.
 These two sides of the board will work together to ensure efficiencies and best practices.

 - Update organizational procedures and processes.
-Regularly maintaining and updating your organizational procedures and processes will ensure your business is keeping up to date with local, state and federal guidelines.
+Regularly maintaining and updating your organizational procedures and processes will ensure your business is keeping up to date with local, state, and federal guidelines.
 Reviewing and adjusting these internal policies on a quarterly basis will keep your business compliant.

 - Centralize your document management processes.
-As changes and regulations continue to shape the future of IG, having a safe and secure document management system is more important than ever.
+As changes and regulations continue to shape future IG, having a safe and secure document management system is more important than ever.
 Investing in document management software and systems will create efficiencies, save you time, and keep you compliant with the changing times.

 - Develop protocols for keeping different departments informed.
 As you create procedures and policies, or as you make changes to your IG processes, it’s essential that your business has protocols in place for keeping departments across your organization informed.
-Legal, Records, and IT departments often work in silos and may be unaware of shared initiatives and agendas.
+Legal, Records and IT departments often work in silos and may be unaware of shared initiatives and agendas.
 Rolling out specific action plans for informing different departments will streamline communications and keep everyone on the same page.

 - Provide ongoing employee training.
 Your IG policy only works if business leaders and employees comply with it.
 As technology continues to evolve and policies and procedures change, it’s essential that employees are trained appropriately on how to store, manage and destroy records.
 Set up regular employee training sessions and processes for disseminating procedural changes to the entire organization so everyone stays informed.